mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 });
 ```

-The component hides the complexity from the clients, if the abstraction was selected correctly, that is.
-The component class can be reused for multiple usages in several projects across teams etc.
+The component hides the complexity from the clients; if the abstraction was selected correctly, that is.
+The component class can be reused in multiple places, in several projects, across teams, etc.

 Standard Component Library
 --------------------------